kdflint/alliance-ship/README.md

 This project was begun Spring, 2015.
 Happy to report that Alliance has reached a stable and usable codebase.
 We are using it now for our day-to-day operations.
 Also, we've containerized our local installation procedures using Vagrant.

 Next challenge - we need to create an authentication layer into the application that depends on the Github API.
 We want to grant access to Alliance to any user who has been placed on a Northbridge team.
 See a preliminary write-up [here](https://github.com/NorthBridge/alliance-community/issues/63).

-####==========> 7/26/16: ATTENTION #100daysofcommits gurus <==========

-We are soooo close to an actual truly useful application.
-Couple things need to happen

-1. We need people to just work the install instructions, Steps 1-9 found [here](https://github.com/NorthBridge/alliance-community/blob/master/docs/install.md) These instructions should work on any OS environment and we intend for them to be clear to an advanced beginner who has some confidence at the command line.
-Give us your feedback on what broke, if anything.
-Fork and improve if you wish!
-2. We need people to help us solve [this problem](http://stackoverflow.com/questions/38380421/python-social-auth-on-django-heroku-github-session-state-value-missing).
-This is an advanced problem and would be a nice little feel-good puzzle if you can solve.
-Good for an advanced Django coder.
-Reach to @kdflint for more info.

 # Overview